2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Connecticut

 Best Connecticut Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Professions

 Our analysis found Gateway Community College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Connecticut.
-Gateway Community College is a moderately-sized public school located in the medium-sized city of New Haven.
+Gateway Community College is a medium-sized public school located in the medium-sized city of New Haven.

 Gateway Community College undergraduate students pay an average of $4,740 in in-state tuition and fees each year.

-In-state tuition fees for undergraduate students at Capital Community College are $4,820 per year.
+Capital Community College undergraduate students pay an average of $4,820 in in-state tuition and fees each year.
 On average, allied health graduates from Capital Community College take out $8,327 in student loans while working on their Undergraduate Certificate.

 Full Allied Health Professions at University of Hartford Report